 - i.
 Coal bed methane (CBM) Unlocking CBM potential needs land management and water management.
 It has a high gestation period of over 15 years with a continuous investment cycle to maintain plateau production.
 Following is required to boost CBM production: - a) There are operational and contractual issues straddling across ministries (coal, steel, etc.) which can be resolved through an inter-ministerial coordination committee. - b) Permitting production of shale and other unconventionals from CBM blocks will enable optimizing surface infrastructure and sub-surface resources besides minimizing environmental footprint by utilization of produced water from CBM operations for hydrofracking in shale. - c) Since CBM production areas are isolated and not connected to a national gas grid the operators need to be given freedom for sale and pricing of the gas which, in any case, should be linked to relevant similar hubs instead of those of gas surplus economies. - ii.
 Shale oil & gas The evolution of shale oil & gas has transformed the United States into the world's one of the largest producer of oil.
 India has technically recoverable shale gas resources of nearly 96 trillion cubic feet.
-So far only the two national E&P oil companies have been permitted to drill exploratory wells.
+So far only the two national E&P oil companies have been permitted to explore in their nominated blocks.
+There is a need to permit exploration and exploitation of shale oil/ gas in the existing areas of Pre NELP and NELP blocks through right policy framework.
 In India the availability of drinking water is also a concern and fracturing is a water intensive technology.
-Hence, this aspect needs to be kept in mind.
+Hence, this aspect needs to be kept in mind and other technology options need to be explored.

 The technology in the country is at a nascent stage and needs to be opened up for all interested players.
 The operators in the E&P sector should be permitted to develop shale oil & gas from existing mining areas.
-Incentives and tax benefits will need to be extended to lure investors in an unchartered areas in the country where availability of land and other infrastructure is uncertain.
+Incentives and tax benefits will need to be extended to lure investors in unchartered areas in the country where availability of land and other infrastructure is uncertain.